cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 -   Referrer Policy
 -   Feature-Policy

-## Setting Security Headers in Netlify
+# Security Headers in Netlify

-There are a couple of ways to set headers in Netlify -- using a `netlify.toml` configuration file or using a `_headers` file.
-I chose the latter, initially for simplicity.
-The [documentation][netlify-headers-file] explains how to use this file.
+Netlify offers a couple of ways to set the headers for your site, as explained in the [documentation][netlify-headers-file].

+The first way is by creating a `netlify.toml` configuration file, which is stored in the root of your repository, and configures settings related to your build and deployment, along with setting response headers and any environment variables.

+The second way is by creating a `_headers` file, which is stored in the root of your repository, and is specific for configuring the headers for your site.
+Headers can be set either globally across the domain using `/*`, or for specific paths in your site using `/skills-and-experience`, for example, with the headers nested underneath.

+Given I was only interested in configuring the headers for my site, I chose the latter approach, targeting the whole domain.

 # HTTP Strict-Transport-Security (HSTS)